sympiler/sympiler.github.io/sympiler_docs/docs/vect.md

 iteration space of a sparse kernel with the objective to minimize the overall cost of the final codelet list.
 The list is computed at runtime and provided to the transformed code.
-The codelet mining uses a locality-based mining (LCM) algorithm that mines operations and finds an efficient codelet combination that satisfies the correctness of the vectorized code and minimizes the total cost of codelets.
+Codelet mining uses a locality-based mining (LCM) algorithm that mines operations and finds an efficient codelet combination that satisfies the correctness of the vectorized code and minimizes the total cost of codelets.
 The LCM algorithm has two steps;